Visitors intending to reach the official site should visit jfkairport.com

 Destinations

-Mostly JetBlue domestic flights and destinations in the Caribbean, Central America, South America, and Europe.
+Most are domestic flights by JetBlue and destinations in the Caribbean, Central America, South America, and Europe.

 See Airlines